-Preferred Option Policy/ Allocation Potential impacts of the Policy/ Allocation HO3 - Housing Trajectory The policy identifies targets for the phased delivery of the required housing development over the Plan period.
+Preferred Option Policy/ Allocation Potential impacts of the Policy/ Allocation Potential for LSE?
+HO3 - Housing Trajectory The policy identifies targets for the phased delivery of the required housing development over the Plan period.
 The policy itself will not lead to development, and phasing development needs over time can reduce the extent of impacts on the natural environment and local ecosystems.
 No HO4 - Housing mix The policy seeks to support the provision of a mix of housing types, sizes and tenures to meet a range of household needs.
 The policy itself will not lead to development, and is unlikely to have any significant negative effects on European designated sites.
-HO5 - Affordable housing thresholds and percentages The policy sets the thresholds and percentages for the delivery of affordable housing in housing development schemes.
+No HO5 - Affordable housing thresholds and percentages The policy sets the thresholds and percentages for the delivery of affordable housing in housing development schemes.
 The policy itself will not lead to development and is unlikely to have any significant negative effects on European designated sites.
 No HO6 - Delivery of affordable housing The policy identifies a presumption for the delivery of new affordable housing on-site unless compelling reasons indicate that this would be inappropriate.
 The policy further supports the retention of affordable housing once built and appropriate integration of affordable housing in housing developments.
 The policy itself will not lead to development and is unlikely to lead to any significant negative effects on European designated sites.
-HO7 - Specialist Housing Needs The policy sets the criteria that development of specialist housing (e.g. residential care homes) must meet in order to gain planning permission.
+No HO7 - Specialist Housing Needs The policy sets the criteria that development of specialist housing (e.g. residential care homes) must meet in order to gain planning permission.
 The policy itself will not lead to development and is unlikely to lead to any significant negative effects on European designated sites.
-HO8 - Meeting the needs of the Gypsy and Traveller community HO9 -Gypsy and Traveller developments The policy sets the criteria that development of Gypsy and Traveller sites must meet in order to gain planning permission.
+No HO8 - Meeting the needs of the Gypsy and Traveller community The policy seeks to deliver 32 new permanent Gypsy and Traveller pitches, 11 of which will specifically accommodate transit movements.
+The locations of the sites will be identified in a separate Gypsy and Traveller Development Plan Document (DPD), and until the locations are made available it is difficult to determine the likelihood and significance of potential effects on European designated sites.
+The separate G&T DPD will be subject to HRA, which will ensure that there are no LSEs on European sites.
+No HO9 -Gypsy and Traveller developments The policy sets the criteria that development of Gypsy and Traveller sites must meet in order to gain planning permission.
 The policy itself does not propose development and is unlikely to result in any significant negative effects on European designated sites.
-HO10 - Housing in the rural area The policy supports development in the rural area where it complies with national policy, Plan policies and is sustainable, and identifies rural areas where development may be suitable, though no sites are allocated.
+No HO10 - Housing in the rural area The policy supports development in the rural area where it complies with national policy, Plan policies and is sustainable, and identifies rural areas where development may be suitable, though no sites are allocated.
 The policy also sets the criteria that residential development in the rural area must meet in order to gain planning permission.
 The policy itself does not propose development and is unlikely to lead to significant negative effects on European designated sites.
 Development proposals for these areas would be dealt with on a case by case basis through development management and would need to satisfy the requirements of the HRA Regulations.
 No